You don’t need a gym to improve your physical fitness. Here are 4 ways to stay fit and work up a sweat!

 Most of them will include everything you need to exercise alone or with friends: balance beam, chest press, leg press, pull-up bars, sit-up bench, and stretch bars are just some of the outdoor fitness equipment you can find!

 Also, Walking, hiking and trekking are some great social activities that don't cost a thing and are easily accessible to all.

-These activities also help you to lose weight (or maintain a healthy weight) and stay fit.
+These activities also help you to maintain a healthy weight and stay fit.
 And yes, we know you’ve heard it before, but it bears repeating!
 Regular exercise can help lower your risks of illnesses such as heart disease and high blood pressure.

 The exercise is also good for your mental health, as it reduces stress and anxiety and also gives you more energy.

 The Southern Ridges, for instance, is a trail spanning Mount Faber Park, Telok Blangah Hill Park, and Kent Ridge Park.
 The route comprises a 36-metre high bridge known as the Henderson Waves and a brilliant view from the peak of Mount Faber.